dwhall/HeyMac/README.md

 HeyMac is distilled from and incompatible with IEEE 802.15.4.

-HeyMac is written in Python 3 using the [farc](https://github.com/dwhall/farc) hierarchical state machine framework and is intended to run on a Raspberry Pi 3 running Linux.
+HeyMac is written in Python 3 using the [farc](https://github.com/dwhall/farc) state machine framework and is intended to run on a Raspberry Pi 3 running Linux.
 HeyMac and farc require the asyncio module found in Python 3.4 and later.